AmitKumarDas/Decisions/blogs/cas_config.md

 ### High Level Design
 - CASConfig is a kubernetes _custom resource_
-- It is optionally controlled by a controller
+- It can be **optionally** controlled by its own controller
-  - Name of this controller is "cas-config controller"
+  - Name of its controller is called as "cas-config controller"
 - It can be embedded inside other resources, e.g.:
   - OpenebsCluster
   - CstorVolume
   - CstorPoolClaim
   - JivaVolume
-- Embedding object should embed only a single config specifications
+- The embedding object should embed only a single config specification
-- A config can have targets
+- A config can have one or more targets
   - A config target is selected via `spec.select` option
   - A config target is one on which config is applied i.e. injected
 - It can patch, merge, add following configurations: